 What can we expect?

 We think that 2019 will see a huge surge in native advertising.
-As brands become more aware and consumers begin to get fed up with pop-ups, banner ads and intrusive traditional advertisements, native advertising poses the solution to this frustration, by seamlessly blending in with the content in question in the most unintrusive, but undeniably apparent, way.
+As brands become more aware and consumers begin to get fed up with pop-ups, banner ads and intrusive traditional advertisements, native advertising pose the solution to this frustration, by seamlessly blending in with the content in question in the most unintrusive, but undeniably apparent, way.

 Digital marketing is an ever-changing landscape.
 It evolves constantly, jumps from trend-to-trend and is difficult to predict and keep up with.
 That being said, the future of marketing appears to be heavily focused on new media, innovative tech, analytics, authenticity and transparency.
-If you want to see a successful future for your brand or business, your strategy must focus on the future.
+If you want to see a successful future for your business, your strategy must focus on the future.
 Take our top tips and predictions, get ahead of your competitors and succeed by embracing tech trends and digital disruption.